hoiogi/pyipa_dist/README.rst

-pyipa-dist: a lib for creates plist and html from IPA file
+pyipa_dist: a lib for creates plist and html from IPA file
 ----------------------------------

 This is a library to easily creates plist and html from IPA file for Adhoc distribution, and also a command line utility to do that